SinDeh/Machine-Learning/README.md

 ### 4. Recommendation System
 - File: `recommendation_system_IMDB_movies.ipynb`
-- Description: This notebook include 2 main section:
+- Description: This notebook includes 2 main sections:
 - Rec_Sys_Content_Based
 - Rec_Sys_Collaborative_Filtering

-- Data files that needs for running this code are `movies.csv` and `ratings.csv`
+- Data files that need for running this code are `movies.csv` and `ratings.csv`

 ## How to Use